joshisaumil/vsd-soc-design-and-planning/README.md

 We will discuss a few terms before diving into the SoC design details.

 A typical **electronic board** consists of an electronic processor/chip and the interface to the outside world.
-The main components of an **electronic processor/chip** include: Package (example QFN-48), Die with pads, Wire bonds.
+The main components of an **electronic processor/chip** include: Package (example QFN-48), Die with pads, Wire bonds.T

 **Foundry IPs (intellectual property)**: These are pre-designed and verified circuit blocks that can be integrated into larger chip designs.
 Examples include standard cells, memory blocks, analog circuits, etc.